The pulsing xenia coral is a popular, fast-growing, easy to frag soft corals species.

 It also goes by some other names, like Xenia elongata (the official scientific classification), or Pulse Coral, Pulsing Xenia, Hand Coral, Pom Pom Coral, Red Sea Xenia or Bouquet Encrusting coral in some areas.

-Over the past few days, there has been a lot of news about the pulsing xenia causing palytoxin poisoning.
+A couple of years ago, there was a lot of (fake) news about the pulsing xenia causing palytoxin poisoning.
 I don’t believe I have seen conclusive proof that the poisoning was caused by the x. elongata, rather than a palythoa, but in the meantime, you may want to pause on adding this to your tank, until the details get sorted out.
 Here is some of what is being said in the news:

 Xenia toxin sends 10 to hospital after scrubbing rock